pyfsi/coconut/test_examples/tube_tube_flow_tube_ringmodel/tube_tube_flow_tube_ringmodel.md

 the radial direction along the y-axis.

 The coordinate frames of both solvers are the same so there is no need for a permutation mapper.
-As both solver has the 100 cells on the fluid-structure interface, no interpolation is required and the parameter file `project_parameters_conformal.json` can be used.

-A parameter file `project_parameters_mapped.json` is also provided, which can be used i the number of cells `m` is set differently in the two solvers.
+In contrast, the difference of the points where loads and displacements are applied or calculated, require the use of interpolation mappers.
-Then, a linear interpolation mapper is introduced in the structure solver to interpolate in the x-direction.
+Therefore, a linear interpolation mapper is introduced in the structure solver to interpolate in the x-direction.
+A parameter file `project_parameters_conformal.json` is also provided.
+This parameter file performs no interpolation.
+It should be verified that the number of cells `m` are the same in both solvers before using it.